Why were these study areas chosen?

 How will the studies be used?

-The findings of the Future Serviced Communities Background Studies will be provided to decision makers (the Minister of Municipal Affairs and Housing for the Special Planning Areas and HRM Regional Council for the other areas) and they will determine if secondary planning for any of the areas should be initiated.
+The findings of the Future Serviced Communities Background Studies will be provided to decision makers (the Minister of Municipal Affairs and Housing for the Special Planning Areas and HRM Regional Council for the other area) and they will determine if secondary planning for any of the areas should be initiated.
 Should secondary planning be initiated, the findings and recommendations of the studies will be used to help guide policy direction for the development of these areas.

 How can I get involved?